Niddrie - Essendon West

 Niddrie - Essendon West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census revealed that dwellings in Niddrie - Essendon West were 65.5% houses and 34.5% other dwellings, compared to Melbourne metro's 75.8% houses and 24.2% other dwellings.
-Home ownership in Niddrie - Essendon West was at 37.8%, with the rest either mortgaged (37.8%) or rented (24.4%).
-The median monthly mortgage repayment was $2,400, above Melbourne metro's average of $2,167.
-The median weekly rent was $435, higher than Melbourne metro's $410.
-Nationally, Niddrie - Essendon West's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Niddrie-Essendon West's dwelling structure in 2016 comprised 65.5% houses and 34.5% other dwellings, compared to Melbourne metro's 75.8% houses and 24.2% other dwellings.
+Home ownership was at 37.8%, with mortgaged dwellings at 37.8% and rented ones at 24.4%.
+The median monthly mortgage repayment in the area was $2,400, while the median weekly rent figure was recorded at $435.
+Nationally, Niddrie-Essendon West's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing